Beto O'Rourke slams Israeli leader Netanyahu as ally of 'racists'

 As a three-term congressman representing El Paso in the House, O’Rourke supported a bill in 2017 that would have lifted most state restrictions on abortion, including waiting periods.

-Abortion has become a pressing issue in the race for the Democratic presidential nomination, with fears by the party that the new conservative majority on the Supreme Court roll back abortion rights that have existed for generations, while conservatives have accused prominent Democrats of indifference to infanticide.
+Abortion has become a pressing issue in the race for the Democratic presidential nomination, with fears by the party that the new conservative majority on the Supreme Court will roll back abortion rights that have existed for generations, while conservatives have accused prominent Democrats of indifference to infanticide.

 O’Rourke also repeated his push for universal pre-kindergarten, starting at the age of four.